Answers to common questions about adopting. Also see the steps involved in becoming a permanent carer.

 Contact our team on 0800 174 833 or email email@example.com.
 Our experienced staff will be pleased to answer your questions and provide support and advice about taking the next step.

+Have a look at our profiles of Edinburgh children waiting for adoption.
 For more detailed information on adoption and permanent fostering please read our guide to becoming an adoptive parent (PDF) which takes you through the steps to becoming an adoptive parent and has an easy to read question and answer section.

 You can also contact our adoption team on 0800 174 833.
 Our experienced social workers are ready to take your call.